Just for Parents & Kids

 Do you talk with your kids about money?
 In this MoneyEd fact sheet, the Treasurer's Office shares developmental stages outlined by the National Endowment for Financial Education to help you introduce your child to financial concepts.
 Five core areas progress for children ages 2-4 through the teen years.

 Help your child complete a personal reading log of books aimed at teaching lessons about money.
-If your child sends a completed reading log to the Treasurer's Office by the annual deadline he or she will entered into a drawing to win one of ten $250 Vermont Higher Education Investment Plan savings accounts.
+If your child sends a completed reading log to the Treasurer's Office by the annual deadline he or she will entered into a drawing to win one of twenty $250 Vermont Higher Education Investment Plan savings accounts.
 Also, view online lessons and activities and a reading list of books that explore money themes.

 The Money Smart Child initiative aims to support parents in teaching their children about money.
 The initiative is a three-way partnership between the State Treasurer's Office, Vermont Jump$tart Coalition, and People's United Bank.
 Check out the link above to view a guide with helpful tips on teaching kids about money.
 A free parent workshop is also available to interested schools, public libraries and community groups.
-The 90-minute workshop examines personal finance topics parents should cover with their children, explores "teachable moments" parents can use to communicate financial information, and introduces parents to hands-on activities they can do with their children.
+The two hour workshop examines personal finance topics parents should cover with their children, explores "teachable moments" parents can use to communicate financial information, and introduces parents to hands-on activities they can do with their children.
 Contact the Treasurer's office by calling (802) 828-3706 to discuss scheduling a workshop for your community.